 All our monthly vegetable planting guides

 - What vegetables to plant in February

 - What vegetables to plant in November

 - What vegetables to plant in December

 Final words on what vegetables to plant in August

 While you’ll be harvesting herbs and vegetables that you planted earlier in the year during August, this month is also a great time to get started planting what you’ll want to harvest in the spring months.
+We hope this guide to what veg to plant in August is useful, let us know in the comments what you do in the garden in August!
 There’s also the opportunity in August to plant quick cropping vegetables that will give you a burst of fresh vegetables in the autumn months and even some that you can eat during winter.

 LetsGrowCook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates..